 A news story should answer:

-If any of these elements is missing, it usually means the reporter has not dug out the complete story.
+If any of these elements are missing, it usually means the reporter has not dug out the complete story.
 In short, the reporter failed to get the complete picture.

-A long, overloaded lead sentence can be as objectionable as one that misses the main point entirely.
+A long, overloaded lead sentence can be as objectionable as missing the main point entirely.
 Do not try to answer all 5 W's and the H in the first sentence of your story.
 Determine which of the W's and H is most important.
 Emphasize that one element in your lead sentence.

 Make paragraphs terse, but not interdependent.
 Write so that whole paragraphs can be removed without destroying the sense of the article.